juliejonak/Blockchain-Notes/README.md

 <br>

-Next, let's comment our our proof_of_work function.
+Next, let's comment out our `proof_of_work` function.

-In the future, we should change the valid_proof function to get the first 6 leading zeros, instead of 4.
+In the future, we should change the `valid_proof` function to get the first 6 leading zeros, instead of 4.
 But for now, we'll leave it alone because we know it works and this will make testing faster.

 <br>
 <br>

-## Adjust Mine
+## Adjust Mine.py

 Next we need to change what happens at the `/mine` endpoint.
 It needs to become a POST, not GET endpoint.

 We can copy the `new_transaction` function pattern to also include error handling for if we don't receive the correct object keys needed.

 <br>

 ```
 @app.route('/mine', methods=['POST'])
 def mine():